 As most of our travels have been in Latin America, it’s hard not to compare the two.
 In Latin America we could speak the language, which made traveling in general way easier.
 In fact, I think we took for granted how many advantages and opportunities were available to us by speaking the language.
 We were invited into houses to chat for hours over tea.
 We joined impromptu soccer games and went to children’s birthday parties.
 Knowing Spanish was our key into so many authentic and awesome situations.

 Here we’re back at square one.
 Which is good, in a way, because it’s reminding us how most backpackers travel.
 Taking local transport is much more difficult and we can’t haggle prices as well.
-Most locals that work in the tourism industry know at least some English and our grasp of the Thai language is growing a bit with every conversation.
+Thanks to the influx of TEFL jobs in the region, most locals that work in the tourism industry know at least some English and our grasp of the Thai language is growing a bit with every conversation.
 Communication is still difficult though, but it reminds us of one key aspect of traveling that we maybe started missing in Latin America – getting outside our comfort zone.

 Travel bloggers have a bad habit of romanticizing the places they visit.
 So when I say that the people of Thailand are some of the kindest that I’ve met in all of my travels, that may seem like an exaggeration.
 But it’s not.
 In our short time here we’ve been met with such a warm sense of hospitality.
 Even in touristy areas where our faces would just blend in with all the other backpackers, locals have been so polite.